-MSCS 643 Cybersecurity Governance and Compliance 3 semester credit hours develop business and governmental policies based on Cybersecurity roles and responsibilities.
+MSCS 643 Cybersecurity Governance and Compliance 3 semester credit hours

+This course introduces students to the laws, regulations, and directives that govern establishment and implementation of Cybersecurity practices facing organizations today.
+The student will also be introduced to the problems of international law and how it affects global Cybersecurity.
+Students will develop business and governmental policies based on Cybersecurity roles and responsibilities.
 They will be able to identify Cybersecurity controls and provide compliance reporting.
-Students will be introduced to the legal considerations related to Cybersecurity and cyberspace such as privacy, intellectual property, cybercrime, homeland security, and global yCybersecurity issues.
+Students will be introduced to the legal considerations related to Cybersecurity and cyberspace such as privacy, intellectual property, cybercrime, homeland security, and global Cybersecurity issues.